AnotherKamila/yamlCV/README.md

-cd <your-site>/_includes  # you need to put it under _includes because jekyll doesn't like arbitrary symlinks git submodule add https://github.com/AnotherKamila/yamlCV.git ln -s yamlCV/cv.html . git pull --recurse-submodules  # run this when you want to update all submodules to latest
+cd <your-site>/_includes  # you need to put it under _includes because jekyll doesn't like arbitrary symlinks git submodule add https://github.com/AnotherKamila/yamlCV.git ln -s yamlCV/cv.html .
 ```

 Customization